 This course is an advanced study into the relationship between religion and young people in Australia.
 It begins by exploring empirical research studies of youth and religion internationally, and turns to focus on studies in the Australian context.
-The course enables students to develop a critical understanding of how various religious organisations such as churches and educational institutions, approach the intellectual and spiritual development of young people
+The course enables students to develop a critical understanding of how various religious organisations such as churches and educational institutions approach the intellectual and spiritual development of young people.

-|Objectives||Upon completion of this course students will be able to:
+On successful completion of the course students will be able to:

 1. Demonstrate advanced understanding of empirical research on young people and religion, with a focus on the Australian context.

 2. Critically evaluate research perspectives on religion and young people in Australia.